fillip1984/ab-initio/README.md

     * [ ] use gesture such as slide it right to get edit/delete options
   * [ ] delete
     * [ ] use gesture such as slide it right to get edit/delete options
-* [ ] UI typed and validated, like zod/yup/react-hook-form.
+* [ ] Make form fields typed and validated, like zod/yup/react-hook-form.
 Need to wait some to see how server actions develop.
 Right now, I'm using ideas used over on remix forms since it has a similar approach to this idea of server actions